jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ![Configuring the Move Replaced action in Share](./images/move-replaced-config-share.png)

-Note that in my installation, I had trouble getting the Alfresco Maven SDK to package the components directory into the AMP.
+In older versions of the SDK, I had trouble getting the Alfresco Maven SDK to package the components directory into the AMP.
 I addressed this by creating a file called "file-mapping.properties" in:

     $TUTORIAL_HOME/actions-tutorial-share/src/main/amp